Glossary of commonly used terms

 Multi-Class - When a student plays a single character in multiple classes, they are considered Multi-Class.
 This does not change anything to their character’s statistics or powers.

-Negative behavior - When a student displays a negative behavior, they’ll lose Health.
-Negative behaviors and Health management are unlocked in Chapter 4.
+Negative behavior - When a student displays a negative behavior, they’ll lose Hearts.
+Negative behaviors and Hearts management are unlocked in Chapter 4.

 Positive behavior - Positive behaviors are what you expect your students to do.
 They can earn Experience Points, Gold Pieces, or both when displaying positive behaviors.
 There should proportionally be more positive than negative behaviors in your settings.